ZooterOne/Flipper-Pico/README.md

      - `adafruit_st7789.mpy`.
  5. Clone the repository: `git clone https://github.com/ZooterOne/Flipper-Pico`.
  6. From Thonny, drag & drop all the **.py** and **.toml** files from the repository to the Raspberry Pi Pico.
+ 7. Update **settings.toml** with known Wifi Access Point to mock, and reverse shell listener IP address.
+ 8. Setup your reverse shell listener if needed (_you should know how to do this_).
- 7. Plug the Raspberry Pi Pico to a power source or target computer.
+ 9. Plug the Raspberry Pi Pico to a power source or target computer.

 # :pager: Demo